-You should hear baby making swallowing noises, especially when your mature milk ‘comes in’.
+You should hear your baby making gulping sounds, especially when your mature milk ‘comes in.’
 Remember, this may be more difficult to hear when you still have colostrum.

 Instead, you may hear the milk ‘hitting the tummy’ and causing a sight rumbling sound.

 Another sign of a good latch is the movements on near baby’s jawline.
-If you watch closely your baby’s ears will slightly wiggle or you’ll see their temples moving up and down.
+Carefully watch your baby’s ears for a slight wiggle, or you’ll see their temples moving up and down.

-Once you’ve finished a feed inspect your nipples.
+Always inspect your nipples at the end of a feed.
 They should look normal or just slightly elongated.